 - ACCU-SCOPE EXC-120 LED Microscope.
 The EXC-120 offers exceptional value for any classroom.
 It has a rackless mechanical stage and bright LED illumination.
 The cast alloy aluminum frame is designed years of heavy use in the classroom.

-- Labomed Lx400 LED Microscope.
-The Lx400 features quality optics, ergonomic design, and LED illumination with variable control.
+- Labomed CxL Cordless Microscope.
+The CxL features quality optics, ergonomic design, and LED illumination with variable control.
 This model is recommended for high school and university use and offers outstanding value.
-You can also add a digital microscope camera for more possibilities.
+You can also add a digital eyepiece camera for more possibilities.

 Find the Perfect Microscope Today